 Let's start with the positives.
 At the top of the list is that the full electronic shutter enables the fast 23 fps drive mode.
-With no mechanical shutter used, there are no moving parts, shutter failure is highly unlikely, there is no shutter vibration to be concerned with, and again, the camera can be operated in silence.
+With no mechanical shutter used, there are no moving parts, there is no shutter vibration, shutter failure is highly unlikely, and again, the camera operates in silence.

 With no sound or other haptic feedback, knowing precisely when the image is being captured can be problematic, and adding a "beep" is counter to the goal of the silent shutter.
 Canon handles this issue nicely with a white frame appearing in the viewfinder the instant the image is being captured.
 A slight click provides additional haptic feedback in the shutter release press.

 Features disabled when the full electronic shutter is selected continue to be reduced.
 Dual Pixel RAW, Anti-flicker shooting, Bulb timer, Shooting creative filters, High speed display, and flash (minimally) are not compatible with the EOS R10's silent shutter, but long exposure noise reduction, multiple exposure mode, HDR mode are now supported.
 Also, the longest exposure possible in-camera when using the electronic shutter is now 30 seconds vs. 0.5 seconds in most earlier R series cameras.